COLLECT: Agatha Christie First Editions: 1920-1932

 The Secret of Chimneys: First edition: UK.

-Published in June 1925 by John Lane The Bodley Head Limited, London.
+Published on June 12, 1925 by John Lane The Bodley Head Limited, London.
 The Times Literary Supplement (London) reviewed the novel on the July 9th, 1925.
-There is no known book review in The New York Times, but it is commonly believed the US version was published later in 1925.
+There is no known book review in The New York Times, but it is commonly believed the US version was published on August 29, 1925.

 The Murder of Roger Ackroyd: First edition: UK.

-Published in June 1926 by W. Collins Sons & Co.
+Published on May 27, 1926 by W. Collins Sons & Co.
 Ltd., London.
 It was reviewed by The Times Literary Supplement (London) on the June 10th, 1926.
-In the US, Dodd, Mead & Company published the book on the June 19th, 1926 and it was first reviewed in The New York Times Book Review on the July 18th, 1926.
+In the US, Dodd, Mead & Company published the book on July 16, 1926 and it was first reviewed in The New York Times Book Review on the July 18th, 1926.

 The Big Four: First edition: UK.

 Published on January 27th, 1927 by W. Collins Sons & Co.
 Ltd., London.
 The Times Literary Supplement (London) review was on February 3rd, 1927.
-The US first edition just states ‘1927’, but the second edition states that the first printing was in September 1927.
-The New York Times Book Review covered the book on October 2nd, 1927 supporting this.
+The US first edition just states ‘1927’, but the second edition states that the first printing was in September 1927, while some have documented a July publication.
+The New York Times Book Review covered the book on October 2nd, 1927 supporting the September release.
 Of note, this is the only book where the UK and US front cover art on the dust wrappers were identical (the US copy is shown with the rare wrap around band).

 The Mystery of the Blue Train: First edition: UK.